-I. There Is No Indication That The Supervising Judge Fulfilled The Court's Clear Duty Under The Investigating Grand Jury Act To Consider The Grand Jury's Evidence And Make A Determination Whether Or Not The Report's Conclusions About Petitioner Are Supported By The Preponderance Of The Evidence
+I. The Supervising Judge Ignored The Court's Clear Duty Under The Investigating Grand Jury Act To Consider The Grand Jury's Evidence And Make A Determination Whether Or Not The Report's Conclusions About Petitioner Are Supported By The Preponderance Of The Evidence

 [Petitioner, pursuant to Pa.R.A.P.
 1513(d)(5), 2116(a) and 2137, has joined in and adopts by reference the legal arguments in the Merits Brief Setting Forth Common Legal Arguments of ("Petitioners' Common Brief") submitted on behalf of himself along with the Petitioners at including that Brief's Statement of Jurisdiction, Orders in Question, Statement of Scope and Standard of Review, Questions Presented, Statement of the Case, Summary of Argument, and Argument.
-He also joins in any other Briefs filed by Petitioners that have filed appeals raising similar challenges to Report No. 1, especially the the Grand Jury itself, and then the Supervising Court thereafter, must first make a determination that the report "is based upon facts received in the course of an investigation . . . and is supported by the preponderance of the evidence."
+He also joins in any other Briefs filed by Petitioners that have filed appeals raising similar challenges to Report No. 1, especially the Merits' Brief submitted received in the course of an investigation . . . and is supported by the preponderance of the evidence."
 42 Pa.
+C.S.
+Sec.
+4552(b) ("Investigating Grand Jury Reports;